It’s Tokyo Olympics! It’s time when the greatest athletes gather in one place and compete against one other. If transported to the...

 Did you know that since 1912 each Olympic host city has commissioned one or more posters to celebrate the hosting of the Games?
 Here’s our selection of (mainly vintage) posters created by contemporary artists for the Olympic Games.

-Let’s start with the event of the year – the Tokyo 2020 Olympics.
+Let’s start with the Tokyo 2020 Olympics.
 By the way, did you know that until 1948, art was an Olympic matter of judgment?
 Imagine meeting someone for the first time and hearing they’re on the Olympic team, only to learn that instead of running or swimming, they do their workout in front of the canvas!
-If you’re interested in some more history of the Olympic Games, this article is a great walkthrough.

 Did you notice the reference to a famous The Great Wave off Kanagawa print by Katsushika Hokusai?